View All 1849 Liberty Head Quarter Eagle

 Description

-The 1849 (D) Liberty Head Quarter Eagle is a Gold Quarter Eagle produced at the Denver Mint as part of the Liberty Head Quarter Eagles 1840-1907 series.
-With a mintage of 10,945, this is a scarce issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+The 1849 (D) Liberty Head Quarter Eagle is a Gold Quarter Eagle produced at the Dahlonega Mint as part of the Liberty Head Quarter Eagles 1840-1907 series.
+With a mintage of 10,945, this is a scarce issue — ranked 2nd of 3 mint variants by mintage, with 25% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+California Gold Rush bullion boosted production.
+Charlotte and Dahlonega continued modest output.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $3.4K to $19K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 4.18 grams, 18 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7754.
-The Liberty Head (Coronet) Quarter Eagle was the longest-running gold coin design in U.S. Charlotte (C) and Dahlonega (D) mint marks are collected as separate specialties.
-The 1854-S (only 246 struck) is a legendary rarity.
-The 1848 CAL. countermark coins were struck from California Gold Rush bullion.

 External References